Duvard1/GreenCommerce/Backend/Domains/Authentication/Register/app/register-service/README.md

 - **Reusable configurations:** You define the PasswordEncoder as a @Bean in PasswordEncoderConfig, allowing it to be reused across the application without duplicating its instance or logic.

 ---

+## ✅ Unit Test

+### Case 1: The user already exists

+- Simulate that there is already a user registered with that email.
+- Verify that the service throws an exception and does not save anything.

+### Case 2: The user is new

+- Simulate that there is no user with that email.
+- Verify that the service:
+    - Encrypts the password
+    - Saves the user correctly.

+---

 ## ⚙️ Database Configuration

 This microservice connects to a **MySQL** database hosted on **AWS RDS**.
 The configuration is done using the following credentials: